Pavilhão João Rocha: Opening

 Pavilhão João Rocha was inaugurated on June 21, 2017, precisely 15 years after the inauguration of the Academia Cristiano Ronaldo in Alcochete, in a institutional ceremony.

-On the same day, in the areas surrounding the arena and the stadium, were inaugurated the Visconde de Alvalade roundabout, the Professor Moniz Pereira Street, and the Cristiano Ronaldo, Luís Figo, and Fernando Peyroteo soccer fields.
+On the same day, in the areas surrounding the arena and the stadium, were inaugurated the Visconde de Alvalade roundabout, the Professor Mário Moniz Pereira street, and the Cristiano Ronaldo, Luís Figo, and Fernando Peyroteo football fields.

-The first game held at the João Rocha Arena was on September 6, 2017.
-It was the first round of the national handball championship, where Sporting defeated AC Fafe for 30-17, with 2,852 spectators.
+The first game held at Pavilhão João Rocha was on September 6, 2017.
+It was the first round of the Andebol 1, where Sporting CP defeated AC Fafe for 30-17, with 2,852 spectators.